Contextual Robust State Estimation in Distribution Systems with Real-Time Unobservability and Scarce Data: CASE STUDY

-\subsection{Results and discussion}
+\subsection{RESULTS AND DISCUSSION}

-To facilitate a detailed comparison of the methods introduced in Section~\ref{sec:comparison}, we begin by analyzing a representative scenario selected from the range of configurations discussed earlier.
-Specifically, Table~\ref{tab:rmse} reports estimation accuracy, measured as defined in~\eqref{eq:rmse}, under the high measurement redundancy scenario (as presented in Table~\ref{tab:redundancy_levels}) and fixed conditions of moderate load variability and training set size ($\delta = 5$, $|\mathcal{S}_t| = 50$, and $K = 7$), for both networks.
-The best-performing method in each category is highlighted in bold.
+To facilitate a detailed comparison of the methods introduced in Section~\ref{sec:case_study}-\ref{sec:comparison}, we begin by analyzing a representative scenario selected from the range of configurations discussed earlier.
+Specifically, Table~\ref{tab:results_base_case} reports estimation accuracy, measured as defined in~\eqref{eq:rmse} and \eqref{eq:cvar}, with 3 SCADA measurements (detailed in Table~\ref{tab:redundancy_levels}) and fixed conditions of moderate load level and training set size ($\delta = 0.5$, $|\mathcal{S}_t| = 20$, and $K = 5$), for both networks.

-First, the results confirm that state estimation in the more complex IEEE 39-bus system is significantly more challenging than in the simpler IEEE 33-bus network.
-Nonetheless, in both cases, the proposed \val consistently outperforms the \emph{Vanilla} estimator, validating the benefits of accounting for distributional uncertainty.
-While the \emph{Persistent} method yields slightly better state estimates than \emph{Vanilla}, it performs substantially worse on derived power quantities, highlighting the need to assess estimator performance across all relevant variables when real-time measurements are limited.

-Importantly, the \val estimator closely tracks the performance of the idealized \emph{\pot} method, suggesting that the validation procedure outlined in Section~\ref{sec:sel_rho} is effective for selecting the robustness parameter~$\rho$.
-Table~\ref{tab:rmse} also illustrates that the gains from incorporating distributional robustness are far more pronounced in the IEEE 39-bus system, with relative improvements exceeding 52.7\% for state variables and 20.0\% for power quantities, compared to the \emph{Vanilla} approach.
-For the IEEE 33-bus system, these improvements are more modest, at 4.6\% and 2.4\%, respectively.

-An especially noteworthy finding is that the non-implementable \emph{Retrospective} method performs worst on the IEEE 33-bus system, despite outperforming all other methods in the 39-bus case.
-This counterintuitive result highlights the high predictability of the 33-bus system’s state from historical data, which stems from the system operating within a regime where the measurement function exhibits approximately linear behavior, along with its simple radial topology and network configuration.
-These characteristics are effectively exploited by the KNN-based estimators, particularly those that minimize the conditional expectation of delayed measurement residuals.
-This finding suggests that, in traditional distribution systems, the operational patterns encoded in past data can be as informative as real-time physical measurements for state estimation.
-Lastly, recall that the robustness parameter in \emph{\pot} is overfitted to the \emph{Retrospective} estimator, and thus, the performance of the former is inherently tied to that of the latter.